Kepler Documentation

 Committing

-The commit message field is pre-populated by the agent.
+The agent pre-populates the commit message field.
 Edit it if needed, then click Commit to commit the staged files.

 STAGED panel showing four modified files with Discard All and Unstage All buttons, a pre-populated commit message, and the Commit button